 The chicken will cook evenly if you pound it to an even thickness.
-For easy cleanup, you can do all the flouring and breading on a long sheet of wax paper.
-It’s best to shred your own mozzarella – the pre-shredded stuff doesn’t melt as well.
-My Italian seasoning is a mix of dried basil, rosemary, marjoram, sage & oregano.
-While the chicken cooks you can make my quick & easy red sauce.
+For easy cleanup, do the flouring and breading on wax paper.
+Do not use pre-shredded mozarella.
+While the chicken cooks you can make my quick & easy spaghetti sauce.
+(THIS RECIPE HAS BEEN SIMPLIFIED AND UPDATED)

 - 1/2 cup plain bread crumbs